Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ## Application Domain

-This section describes the application domain.

 ![The WebCheckers Domain Model](DomainModel.png)

-There are many inter-layered elements within the domain model, however, they can be classified into: game pieces, game board/logic, game session, and players related attributes.
+There are many inter-layered elements within the domain model, however, the MVPs can be classified into: game pieces, game board/logic, game session, and players related attributes.
+The only enhancement within this tier is the AI logic.

 ## Architecture and Design